 Hmmm….
 How do I start this episode?

 Let me take us aback to where my own story started.
 As a first son, 8th position of nine children, the economic impact on a semi-jobless father could be overwhelming.
-I grew up to meet my father as a semi-jobless father.
+I grew up to meet my father as a semi-engaged man.
 His income were meager and no more enough to fend for the immediate family.
-So, I grew up knowing my “BELOVED” mother as the “lion of Judah” indeed, a savior and the bread winner of the family.
+So, I grew up knowing my “BELOVED” mother as the “lion of Judah” indeed, a savior and the bread winner of the entire family.
 With proceeds from her petty kolanut business in the then Ughelli main market, she provided food and shelter with a measure of primary and secondary education from whence we (the children) took it upon ourselves to be educated.

 All this while, father was basically incapacited financially.
 Of course, old age has set in.
 With no investments on ground that can generate income inorganically, the old man can only survive from the strivings of an exemplary African mother who stood by 9 children and a husband whose mouth can sometimes be sharper than the slicing edge of a razor blade.